Master of Arts (M.A.)

 Program Highlights & Benefits

-Upon completion, you are recommended for graduate level licensure in Teacher Leadership in Curriculum & Instruction
+Upon completion, you are recommended for graduate level licensure in Curriculum Leadership & Instructional Coaching

 Focuses on theoretical foundations and practical applications of teacher leadership